 - Force your opponent to fall on his back on the mat to execute the choke technique properly.

-- Finish the anaconda choke by producing enormous pressure on the opponent’s neck that will force him to tap out or go to sleep.
+- Finish the anaconda choke by producing enormous pressure on the opponent’s neck, forcing him to tap out or go to sleep.

 Need more help!

-In the following instructional video, you’ll learn in-depth the process of finishing an anaconda choke from the top turtle BJJ position.
+In the following instructional video, you’ll learn in-depth how to finish an anaconda choke from the top turtle BJJ position.
 Have fun!

 Milton Vieira was born on October 10, 1978, in Rio de Janeiro, Brazil.
 Otherwise, he is a well-known Brazilian jiu-jitsu black belt, Luta Livre, and MMA Featherweight fighter.

-- Obtain the side control position, which is a fantastic outcome that you’ll undoubtedly get after successfully passing your opponent’s guard.
-Afterward, use effective grips and weight control to maintain to stay in a dominant position.
+- Obtain the side control position, a fantastic outcome you’ll undoubtedly get after successfully passing your opponent’s guard.
+Afterward, use effective grips and weight control to maintain a dominant position.

 - Find your way to the cradle position, which looks like a reverse kesa gatame position using your top arm to control the opponent’s head.

-- Slide your upper arm as deep as you possibly can to go from the opponent’s neck to nearly touching his opposite arm biceps.
+- Slide your upper arm as deeply as possible to go from the opponent’s neck to nearly touching his opposite biceps.
 Then your second arm comes from over the opponent’s neck and links to your first arm (choking arm).

 - Drop to the ground and adjust your position to perform the choke technique correctly.